wardle/dmd/README.md

 #### 3. Download and install the latest dm+d distribution

 You can choose to download manually, or automatically.
+I'd recommend automatic downloading.

 ##### Download manually